OptiFi-Team/optifi-sdk/README.md

 npx ts-node scripts/bootstrap.ts
 ```

-it will create a new exchange with the OPTIFI_EXCHANGE_ID set in `./constants.ts`, also create OptiFi markets that users can trade on.
-Each OptiFi market will list one tradable instrument and using a seperate Serum orderbook to place orders.
+it will create a new exchange with the OPTIFI_EXCHANGE_ID set in `./constants.ts`, (if the exchange id is already bootstrapped, just try using another id), also create OptiFi markets that users can trade on.
+Each OptiFi market will list one tradable instrument and using a seperate Serum orderbook for placing orders.

 - load the exchange info
   npx ts-node scripts/loadExchange.ts